What this notice is about

-- To avoid future penalties, start using the correct deposit schedule immediately.
+- To avoid future penalties, use the correct deposit schedule immediately.

 - Check your records for the lookback period to verify that the deposit schedule you used is correct.

 - If there is a discrepancy, be sure all tax returns are filed.

 I did not receive a notice showing the change in deposit schedule.

 You are required to determine the correct deposit schedule, even if you don’t receive a notice.
 We send a notice in November if your deposit requirement changed, based on the original returns from the lookback period.
-Amended returns are not considered.
+We don't consider amended returns.
 If a return is not filed when we send the notices, we won’t be able to determine the correct deposit schedule.

 Do I have to deposit electronically?